 In the digital world, anything is possible.
-But if the digital-space interfaces stray too far from our expectations of the physical world, users will become unsure, confused, and unhappy.
+But if digital-space interfaces stray too far from our expectations, users will become unsure, confused, and unhappy.
 This article spells out why we should design with lizard brains in mind to create intuitive interfaces.
-NOTE: in the OOUX world, we now have a new definition for a Broken Object: an object that is not directly manipulable, whose CTA is not directly embedded in it's visual representation.
-In this article, think of the Broken object example as just an especially egregious shapeshifter.
+(In OOUX, we have a new definition for a Broken Object.
+In this article, think of the Broken object as a mean Shapeshifter.)

 In this talk at the Design & Content Conference in Vancouver, Sophia explains how OOUX can help you avoid the UX fails that confuse and frustrate users.
 Stay tuned because in the last third of the talk, Sophia gives a sneak-peek into her OOUX process and how to use Webflow to build CMS prototypes.